jaspector

 A building permit is required under the Virginia Uniform Statewide Building Code before construction, demolition, structural work, MEP work, fuel-gas work, fire-protection work, or occupancy changes requiring a new certificate of occupancy.
 Halifax County also requires zoning permits for structures including farm structures, open carports, prefabricated buildings, additions, and swimming pools.

+Not all construction work requires a permit in unincorporated Halifax County, VA.
 The following work is generally exempt: One-story detached sheds, playhouses, and similar structures up to 256 square feet (Virginia USBC exemption; still requires a zoning permit); Small utility prefabricated buildings up to 150 square feet (USBC exemption); Tents 900 square feet or less with occupant load 50 or fewer; Fences unless used as pool barriers; Concrete or masonry walls up to 6 feet; Retaining walls supporting less than 3 feet of unbalanced fill; Small pools not greater than 150 square feet and less than 24 inches deep; Flagpoles 30 feet or less; Certain temporary ramps; Ordinary repairs such as same-size window and door replacement, replacement plumbing fixtures without system alteration, certain switches and receptacles, non-gas and non-oil appliance replacement, certain roof covering or siding replacement, floor finishes, cabinetry or trim, and paint or wallpaper; Farm buildings or structures exempt under USBC Section 102.3 (farm structure affidavit required; no county inspections or certificate of occupancy, but a zoning permit is still required).
 Note: Exempt from building permit does not mean exempt from zoning requirements.
 Halifax County requires a zoning permit for many structures that are exempt from building permit requirements.
 Historic district and special flood hazard area rules can further narrow USBC exemptions.
 Confirm with Halifax County Building Code Enforcement before proceeding.
+When in doubt, confirm with the local building department before starting work.